Community Action of Minneapolis assistance programs.

 The nationwide Energy Assistance Program (EAP) was created to provide financial assistance and cash grants for low income households and persons living in the city of Minneapolis.
 It is also commonly known as LIHEAP and it can help with paying utility bills during the winter season.
 Applicants must live in Minneapolis and meet all low income guidelines.

+All of the assistance programs above, and more, can be discussed.
 For more information on their services, the Community Action of Minneapolis is reached at 505 East Grant Street.
 Call 612-348-8858.